mapping-commons/sssom/src/docs/spec.md

 Note that only metadata elements permissible in a global context (G, or L/G) can be used in the metadata-file.

+**Entity references**: All identifiers in a SSSOM/TSV file (both in the metadata section and in the TSV columns) MUST be in CURIE form.
+The use of full-length identifiers is officially not supported.

 We recommend to use the following *filename conventions* for SSSOM metadatafiles:

 - TSV files should have the extension `.sssom.tsv`, for example: `mp-hp-exact-0.0.1.sssom.tsv`.